IBM/D2A/leaderboard/data/README.md

+# D2A Leaderboard Data

-This document describes D2A V1 files representing the data used in the 'combined' experiment in our ICSE paper.
+This document describes D2A V1 Leaderboard data.

-Source files:
+## Source files:
 The files were created using source pickle files: https://developer.ibm.com/exchanges/data/all/d2a/

+## Data:

+The splits can be obtained from the zip file [d2a_leaderboard_splits.zip]("")

+The splits are:
+1. d2a_leaderboard_train.csv
+2. d2a_leaderboard_dev.csv
+3. d2a_leaderboard_test.csv

+All three files have identical columns except test which does not contain the "label" column.

-Description:
+## Description:

 The data contains all the infer default security errors from 5 projects: libtiff nginx httpd openssl libav